 The idea is the same: players can purchase coins to use in poker games, and each purchase also gives the player a small amount of bonus cash prizes.
 Mail-in offers also allow players to redeem free sweeps cash.

 Like similar social casino sites, social promotional sweeps poker can be an excellent alternative to full-fledged online poker rooms.

 Real-money online casinos are illegal in Tennessee alongside online poker.

-Notably, online sports betting can often pave the way for new regulations surrounding online casino and poker rooms.
+Notably, online sports betting can often pave the way for new regulations surrounding online casinos and poker rooms.
 If Tennessee is successful in its online-only sports betting push, lawmakers could become more amenable to other forms of online gaming.

 Instead, lottery players in Tennessee are required to purchase tickets and draw games at a licensed retailer.
 Further, you can only purchase lottery tickets with cash.
 No debit or credit purchases are permitted.

 The Tennessee Lottery does have a mobile app, though it is purely informational.
 It can help you find a licensed retailer.
 But you’ll have to visit in person to purchase any lottery products.

 The state and its legislators have given no indication that online lottery sales are a prospect for the future.

 Tennessee’s Online Gambling History